FabioChiodini/HoneypotCF/README.md

  ```

- This is how the log should show up on Kibana:
+ This is how an example log should show up on Kibana:

  ![Alt text](/images/HoneypotCFLogELK.png "HoneypotCFLogELK")